facebook/fresco/_docs/06-building-from-source.md

 The following tools must be installed on your system in order to build Fresco:

 1. The Android [SDK](https://developer.android.com/sdk/index.html#Other)
-2. From the Android SDK Manager, install the Support Library **and** the Support Repository.
+2. From the Android SDK Manager, install/upgrade the latest Support Library **and** the Support Repository.
 Both are found in the Extras section.
 2. The Android [NDK](https://developer.android.com/tools/sdk/ndk/index.html).
 Version 10c or later is required.
 3. The [git](http://git-scm.com/) version control system.